xCDAT/xcdat/docs/index.rst

 After releases are performed on `GitHub Releases`_, the corresponding ``xcdat`` package version will be available to download through Anaconda `conda-forge`_ usually within a day.

-Subscribe to our `mailing list`_ to stay notified with new releases.
+Subscribe to our `mailing list`_ to stay notified of new releases.

 .. _conda-forge: https://anaconda.org/conda-forge/xcdat
 .. _GitHub Releases: https://anaconda.org/conda-forge/xcdat